 Not that I'm an inflexible "rules" person — quite the opposite.
 The spirit behind the rules matter more than the rules themselves to me.
 In a different context, we could be asking NPM to take down a package without owner's permission for a "good" reason.
 However, in this situation, a company like Kik Messenger was just posturing and exercising power over the open source community NPM was built on, sending threats such as "we'll bang on your door" and "take down your accounts".
 This is the context in which NPM went against the rules they wrote themselves, to serve something they deemed "higher" than the soul of their company and the community.

 Many people oversimplify this event, framing it as "an angry man protested corporate interests".
 This narrative shows us three things; first, they didn't look at the dates of the emails.
 They don't understand the timeline.
 Second, they can't relate to standing your ground in a high pressure situation involving threats.
-And third, they haven't read Al-Ghazali yet, don't quite understand how (free) people make decisions.
+And third, they didn't read Al-Ghazali, don't quite understand how decisions move through people in different states of consciousness.

 There was nothing sudden or unexpected for NPM.
 I asked NPM to remove my modules, waited their response.
 I didn't set any deadline; NPM had the opportunity to adjust their APIs and tooling to make this transition smooth.
 Interestingly, they chose to provide me a script that removes all my packages at once.
-On the NPM side, I observed general condescending attitude towards developers, which led them make series of unreasonable decisions and ultimately blame me for all the cost.
+On the NPM side, I observed general condescending attitude towards developers; I think this is what led NPM to make series of poor decisions and didn't take ownership of the results.

 Most of my open source work followed Unix philosophy, so the packages did one thing at a time.
 There was 350+ of them.
-In the surface, it looked like nobody used them.
-NPM didn't show usage stats, and there was almost no activity on Github.
-As a user, it was impossible to know the impact of unpublishing packages; but I still don't understand why NPM didn't take the time to find out if any of my modules were widely used and consider ways to handle the unpublishing without breaking anything.
+They were all optimized and well tested.
+In the surface, they didn't look popular at all.
+NPM didn't show usage stats, and there was almost no activity on Github for 90% of them.
+It was impossible to know the impact of unpublishing packages for me as a regular user.

 8 Years Later